 Strict interpretation of this legislation deems that a company is insolvent if it is unable to pay all of its debts, as and when they become due and payable.
 However, judicial interpretation over the years has provided that a company, not able to pay a debt when it falls due, may not in fact be insolvent but may be merely suffering from a temporary lack of liquidity.

 Case law has provided that the conclusion of insolvency should be established from a thorough consideration of the debtor’s financial position in its entirety and ought not to be drawn simply from evidence of a temporary lack of liquidity.
 It should be the debtor’s inability, utilising such cash resources as it has or can command through the use of its assets, to meet his debts as they fall due which indicates insolvency (refer to the case of Sandell v Porter (1966)).

 A temporary lack of liquidity must be distinguished from an endemic shortage of working capital.
-In the case of Australian Securities and Investment Commission v Plymin (2003), Mandie J of the Victorian Supreme Court listed fourteen indicators of insolvency that should be implemented as a beacon to any company that may be looking down the tunnel of insolvency as opposed to merely trading through a temporary phase of illiquidity.
+In the case of ASIC v Plymin (2003), Mandie J of the Victorian Supreme Court listed fourteen indicators of insolvency that should be implemented as a beacon to any company that may be looking down the tunnel of insolvency as opposed to merely trading through a temporary phase of illiquidity (although not all of these indicators need to be present for a company to be insolvent).
 These indicators are: